-C. Alan Walker is Pennsylvania’s Department of Community and Economic Development secretary.
+C. Alan Walker was secretary of Pennsylvania’s Department of Community and Economic Development from 2011 to 2015.

-He’s also a coal baron, having run his family’s company, Bradford Coal, for decades.
-Walker’s long history in the energy industry, record of environmental infractions, and role in setting the Corbett Administration’s regulatory policies, have raised the ire of environmental advocates.
+He’s a coal baron, having run his family’s company, Bradford Coal, for decades.
+Walker’s long history in the energy industry, record of environmental infractions, and role in setting the former Governor Tom Corbett Administration’s regulatory policies, raised the ire of environmental advocates.

 History of Environmental Infractions

-A lengthy Propublica report on Walker found “at least 15 cases in which Walker’s businesses polluted the state’s waterways.”
+A lengthy Propublica report in 2011 on Walker found “at least 15 cases in which Walker’s businesses polluted the state’s waterways.”

-In one high-profile incident, about ten years ago, Walker threatened to stop treating waterways his company’s mines were polluting.
+In one high-profile incident, Walker threatened to stop treating waterways his company’s mines were polluting.
 The Post-Gazette detailed the case in a March report:

 A decade ago, he notified the state that his companies were selling off assets and could no longer afford treat polluted water flowing from 15 inactive mines into streams that feed the Susquehanna River.

 The Department of Environmental Protection responded by seeking — and winning — a court injunction requiring treatment to continue at the mines.